-Enrolling in Medicare After Your Initial Enrollment Period :: Medicare Part B SEP Process (Special Enrollment Period)
+Enrolling in Medicare After Your Initial Enrollment Period - Special Enrollment Period (SEP)

-There are two videos further down the page that show you how to complete the required forms to add Medicare Part B. Watching those videos will help greatly!
+There are two videos in the FORMS TO COMPLETE section that show you how to complete the required forms to add Medicare Part B. Watching those videos will help greatly!

 You will follow one of Four scenarios: